-UCS President Ken Kimmell has more than 30 years of experience in government, environmental policy, and advocacy.
-He joined UCS in May 2014, after serving for three years as the Commissioner of the Massachusetts Department of Environmental Protection (MassDEP), an agency with a $100 million budget and 800 employees, including a large staff of scientists and engineers.
-During his tenure at MassDEP, Mr. Kimmell oversaw all aspects of the agency, including policy development, strategic planning, budget, and management.
-As commissioner, he also served as chairman of the board of the Regional Greenhouse Gas Initiative (RGGI), helping to prod the nine member states to reduce power plant carbon emissions by almost 50 percent through 2020, avoiding some 90 million tons of emissions in the region.
+Prior to joining UCS in May 2014, Mr. Kimmell was the Commissioner of the Massachusetts Department of Environmental Protection (MassDEP), an agency with a $100 million budget and 800 employees, including a large staff of scientists and engineers.
+As commissioner, he also served as chairman of the board of the Regional Greenhouse Gas Initiative, helping to prod the nine member states to reduce power plant carbon emissions by almost 50 percent through 2020, reducing emissions in the region by some 90 million tons.

 An interview with Ken Kimmell

 What aspects of UCS’s mission drew you to the organization?

 UCS focuses on the defining issues of our time: reducing climate change, feeding an ever-growing population in a sustainable way, and averting the real threats posed by nuclear weapons and nuclear power plants.
 I’ve spent my whole career working with scientists and using science to find solutions to problems and help people’s lives.
 I really see this chance to lead UCS not as a job but as a calling.
 It’s also the opportunity of a lifetime to do something I love and believe in with such a dedicated and effective group of colleagues whose work I greatly admire.

 How do you see your role in the organization?